 Using the cable company and telephone company's respective shares of the BDU market as a proxy for local competition, Table 3 illustrates the long-term decline of the cable monopoly over the last twenty years.
 It also shows that, by 2017, the market had been split between two groups of companies, with the cable companies garnering three-fifths of the market while the telephone companies take up the rest.
-Lift our head above local conditions again, however, to scan the national horizon, and the "big four" vertically-integrated BDUs control over four-fifths of the market: Bell (29.2%), Shaw (22.5%), Rogers (17.6%), and Quebecor (11.8%).
-Add the next four largest players-i.e. Telus (9%), Cogeco (5.8%), Eastlink (3.3%) and SaskTel (1.1%)-and almost all the market is accounted for.
-And one final word on this to bring these specific developments into the context of the bigger trends across the network media economy that we have reviewed thus far.
+Lift our head above local

-Crucially, this was the year when the Chretien Liberal Government's new Convergence Policy document lifted the restrictions that had previously prevented both sets of companies from competing with one another on their "home turf" and, crucially, that had kept telephone companies like Bell from owning and controlling broadcasting and other types of content.
+8 Crucially, this was the year when the Chretien Liberal Government's new Convergence Policy document lifted the restrictions that had previously prevented both sets of companies from competing with one another on their "home turf" and, crucially, that had kept telephone companies like Bell from owning and controlling broadcasting and other types of content.
 In other words, it was the moment when vertical integration between telecommunications and TV was given the green light.